bayusuryadana/seanmcapp/README.md

 1. PostgreSQL
 2. instagram account (username and password)
 3. telegram bot (api and bot name)
+4. LINE bot (coming soon)

 ## How to run (locally)
-1. `sbt -Dconfig.resource=/dev.conf run` (it will run using all mock in your local)
+1. `sbt -Dconfig.resource=/dev.conf run` (it will run using all mock in your local) and actually it doesn't do anything :( it is hard to make all the mocks (DB, telegram, instagram, line)

 ## How to run (production)
 1. replace all those variables at `/src/main/resources/application.conf`